cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 `export_key`.

-The server output of this stage is a record corresponding to the client's registration that it stores in a credential file alongside other client registrations as needed.
+The server output of this stage is a record corresponding to the client's registration that it stores in a credential file alongside other clients registrations as needed.

 The registration flow is shown below: